VezertVezert

 Regular Performance Reviews

-A mature, ongoing website optimization strategy includes:
+A mature, ongoing optimization strategy includes:

 • Monthly KPI evaluation with documented action items